-and be able to do and about what they need to learn and to consolidate through practice: Upskill teachers and develop confidence to teach all aspects of the PE curriculum. training £65 per staff x 4 = £260 NRASTC training for lifesaving in swimming approx. £100 per staff x 3 = £300 can they now do?
-What has changed?: 1.
-Teachers will feel more confident in planning and delivering lessons - pupils will feel more motivated in a well-planned lesson.
-2. Teachers will be qualified & confident to deliver swimming - pupils will enjoy swimming, understanding the value of learning to swim and how to stay safe in water.
-3. Subject leads will feel confident in supporting the delivery of PE in school.
-4. Teachers will feel more supported and know who to go to for help.
-Key indicator 4: Broader experience of f a range of sports and activities offe ered to all pupils Percentage of total allocation: 3% Intent Implementation Impact Your school focus should be clear Make sure your actions to Funding Evidence of impact: what do Sustainability and suggested what you want the pupils to know achieve are linked to your allocated: pupils now know and what next steps: and be able to do and about what they need to learn and to consolidate through practice: intentions: can they now do?
-What has changed?:

-Provide children with a broadened range of activities - including winter sports and non-curricular activities. wider variety of sports is on offer, especially with regards to net and for ice-skating - 1.
-Children access a wider range of activities that may motivate / inspire pupils to take part.
-2. Providing variety and awareness Additional achievements: 2.
-Ensure that children have the opportunity to participate in a sport during the elective that is not on curriculum (cycling / ice skating / basketball / body combat).
-3. Ensure after-school sport / lunchtime sport clubs include those not taught within the curriculum.
-4. Increase equipment provided to allow for specialisation. contribution by of why physical activity is good for the body & mind.
-3. Improved participation in organised games and sport.
+what they need to learn and to consolidate through practice: changed?: Upskill teachers and develop confidence to teach all aspects of the PE curriculum.
+Swim teacher training £65 per staff x 4 = £260.
+NRASTC training for lifesaving in swimming approx. £100 per staff x 4 = £400 £0 £0 Teachers will feel more confident in planning and delivering lessons - pupils will feel more motivated in a well-planned lesson.
+Teachers will be qualified & confident to deliver swimming - pupils will enjoy swimming, understanding the value of learning to swim and how to stay safe in water.
+Subject leads will feel confident in supporting the delivery of PE in school.
+Teachers will feel more supported and know who to go to for help.
+Key indicator 4: Broader experience o f a range of sports and activities offe Percentage of total allocation: 3% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: Provide children with a broadened range of activities - including winter sports and non-curricular activities. wider variety of sports is on offer, especially with regards to net and 2. £10 p/session for ice-skating - Children access a wider range of activities that may motivate / inspire pupils to take part.
+Providing variety and awareness Additional achievements: e contribution by of why physical activity is good for the body & mind.
+3. Improved participation in basketball / body combat).
+3. Ensure after-school sport / lunchtime sport clubs include those expert. --- ---------

 Key indicator 5: Increased participation on in competitive sport Percentage of total allocation: 4% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?: Sustainability and suggested next steps: All pupils will have the opportunity to take part in various competitive sporting events throughout the year.
 Take part in inter-school competitions as and when they arrive, targeting gifted and talented pupils.
-Hold intra-school competitions each term that target inclusion for all. bodies.
-Cost of travel to events = Pupils will have the opportunity and experience to shine against other schools in competitive and organised competitions.
-All pupils will experience competition within class / year group, and adapt skills and tactics for facing different kinds of opponents.
+Hold intra-school competitions each term that target inclusion for all. fees to sports bodies.
+Cost of travel to events = approx f600 schools in competitive and organised competitions.

 Signed off by

 Head Teacher: Rachel Vlachonikolis

 Date: 1.10.21

 Subject Leader: Bruce Wilson

 Date: 1.10.21

-6

-Governor:
+Governor: Chris Jinks

-Date:
+Date: 7.10.21